jahg901/jahg901/README.md

 # Hi!
 I'm a University of Waterloo student in my 1B term studying Mechatronics Engineering.
-I currently code in Java, Node.js and C++ and I hope to learn HTML/CSS and Python in the future.
+I currently code in Java, Javascript, HTML/CSS and C++ and I'm currently aiming to learn SQL and Python in the future.